martinstiles/masters-thesis/README.md

 ## Setup

 The python version I used to run the code is 3.7.9.
-The reason for that specific version was because I had initially thought about using neuralcoref for coreference resolution, and that package required a specific python version.
-However, that package was later scrapped, and I have tested it with Python version 3.10.4 on another PC and it works fine!
+The reason for using that specific version was that I initially used using neuralcoref for coreference resolution, which required specific python versions.
+However, that package was later scrapped, and I have tested it with Python version 3.10.4 (newest version at the time of writing) on another PC and it works fine!

 	1. Download python: https://www.python.org/downloads/release/python-379/
 		a.
 Make sure python is added to Path